SharkSnack/shiren-ds1/content/system/villages.md

 # Overview

-There are 7 notable overworld areas in the game, and each village has its own NPCs and facilities.<br/>For events and sidequests, check the Sidequests page.
+There are 7 notable overworld areas in the game, and each village has its own NPCs and facilities.<br/>For events and side quests, check the [Side Quests](/system/side-quests) page.

 # Canyon Hamlet